tuftsdatalab/tuftsWorkshops/docs/2023_workshops/cas12aAlphaFold2/02_AlphaFold2_Accuracy_Assessment.md

 cd cas12a_af2
 ```

-- Given that AlphaFold2 can take anywhere from a few hours to a few days to run - AlphaFold2 predictions have already been generated for the three mutants of interest in our study.
+- Given that AlphaFold2 can take anywhere from a few hours to a few days to run - AlphaFold2 predictions have already been generated for the Cas12a-CWF mutants from our study.
 We would use a script from the [VIB Bioinformatics Core](https://elearning.bits.vib.be/courses/alphafold/lessons/alphafold-on-the-hpc/topic/alphafold-outputs/) to visualize the accuracy of AlphaFold2's predictions.
 First we will need to load the software needed to run that script:

 ```bash
 module load alphafold/2.1.1